Financial Instruments and Markets

 Students will develop an in depth understanding of the major products traded in global financial markets.
 The role of money and capital markets, including equity and debt securities, is examined.
 Derivative instruments and their role in risk reduction are discussed.
 The domestic financial system and the role of financial institutions are explored in the context of facilitating transactions.
 Using theories from behavioural finance, students consider how people interact in financial markets.

-Qualitative and quantitative questions: 20%; LOs 1 and 3 Essay: 1,500 words; 10%; LOs 2 and 3 Online Quizzes: 1,000 words; 10%; LOs 1 and 3 Final Examination: 2,000 words; 60%; LOs 1-3.
-Students must obtain at least 50% in the exam (and at least 50% overall) to receive a pass (or better) in the unit.
-UNE manages supervised exams associated with your UNE subjects.
+Qualitative and Quantitative Questions: 1500 words.
+Relates to Learning Outcomes 1, 3 Quizzes: 1000 words.
+Relates to Learning Outcomes 1, 3 Essay: 1500 words.
+Relates to Learning Outcomes 2, 3 Final Examination: 2 hrs 15 min.
+Students must obtain at least 50% in the exam (and at least 50% overall) to receive a pass (or better) in the subject.
+Relates to Learning Outcomes 1, 2, 3 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.